We’re lucky enough to have some businesses outside bringing simple and effective alternatives to make a change and hopefully, stop global waste.

-MT: How is Kempii helping people to adapt themselves in a more sustainable lifestyle?
+MT: How is Kempii helping people to adapt themselves to a more sustainable lifestyle?

 A: We try to give people all the information they need on our website, in the most light-hearted way possible, focusing on easy sustainable swaps, and encouragement rather than guilt-tripping.

-MT: How do you chose the products and brands that are available in your website?
+MT: How do you choose the products and brands that are available on your website?